 Hiking in Tenerife

-The contrasts of the South of Masca and the north of Anaga
+Trekking the contrasts of the South of Masca and the north of Anaga in Tenerife

 La isla de Tenerife belongs to the Canary archipelago which is located in the Atlantic ocean.
 Tenerife is the most populated island and the most touristic one so many villages are overcrowded.
 The best way to know the island is hiking in Tenerife with our help!

 Generally, is much more beautiful for those who want to hike in the island to explore the north and central area.
-In this last area is located the National park of Teide, where the geology is exceptional.
+In this last area, it is located the National Park of Teide, where the geology is exceptional.
 Though being a small island, it has a maximum altitude of 3718m and offers many different types of hikes and difficulty.
 Hiking in Tenerife is a great option to avoid the touristic resorts.

 How to get